PRECIOUS-Gold slips as China-U.S. trade talk hopes whet risk appetite

 * Platinum hits 1-1/2 year peak of $990.37/oz

-* China, U.S. to hold high-level trade talks in Oct (Adds comment, updates prices)
+* China, U.S. to hold high-level trade talks in Oct (Updates prices)

 By Karthika Suresh Namboothiri